CloudCoded/Elements_and_Properties_Doc/css/README.md

 The z-index property is used to create "layers" for your HTML elements

 The ::before selector creates a pseudo-element which is the first child of the selected element, while the ::after selector creates a pseudo-element which is the last child of the selected element.
 These pseudo-elements are often used to create cosmetic content, which you will see later in this project.

+The content property is used to set or override the content of the element.
+By default, the pseudo-elements created by the ::before and ::after pseudo-selectors are empty, and the elements will not be rendered to the page.
+Setting the content property to an empty string "" will ensure the element is rendered to the page while still being empty.